tomgenoni/bitbar-ghissues/README.md

 ![alt tag](https://raw.githubusercontent.com/tomgenoni/bitbar-ghissues/master/bit.png)

-This uses the super cool [Bitbar](https://github.com/matryer/bitbar) to retrieve and display open issues and pull requests, up to 100, for any public or private repo you have permissions for.
-In the image above I'm monitoring Bitbar's repo which has 3 pull requests and 33 issues.
+This uses the super cool [Bitbar](https://github.com/matryer/bitbar) to retrieve and display open Issues and Pull Requests, up to 100, for any public or private repo you have permissions for.
+In the image above I'm monitoring Bitbar's repo which has 3 Pull Requests and 33 Issues.

-In addition this script also searches the comments of each pull request for "fixes".
-If an issue has been referenced in a pull request comment using any of Github's [special keywords](https://help.github.com/articles/closing-issues-via-commit-messages/) the issue will be colored light gray.
-In image above note the fifth issue.
-It's gray because in the first pull request (#259) there's a comment that includes "Fixes #237".
+In addition this script also searches the comments of each Pull Request for "fixes".
+If an Issue has been referenced in a Pull Request comment using any of Github's [special keywords](https://help.github.com/articles/closing-issues-via-commit-messages/) the Issue will be colored light gray.
+In image above note the fifth Issue.
+It's gray because in the first Pull Request (#259) there's a comment that includes "Fixes #237".

-I use this plugin as a todo list and I find it helpful to know if an issue has already been addressed, even though the fix hasn't yet been merged and closed.
+I use this plugin as a todo list and I find it helpful to know if an Issue has already been addressed, even though the fix hasn't yet been merged and closed.

 ## Installation